kevinyswong/kevinyswong.github.io/index.md

   investigation of the new policy, complains that it is "haphazard", and recommends that the city should end it.
-For some reason the comptroller is more sympathetic to migrants who, through by no fault of their own, are unable to work and contribute than to the city's financial responsibility.
+For some reason the comptroller is more sympathetic to migrants who, through by no fault of their own, are unable to work and contribute than to the city's fiscal health.
 Contrast the current situation with that of the Italian immigrants during the city's tenement days around the early 1900s, who, as the Library of Congress
   <a href="https://www.loc.gov/classroom-materials/immigration/italian/tenements-and-toil/">records</a>,
   were able to work, though struggling, but the current laws prohibit this new wave of migrants from doing the same.
 We must remember: Opportunities do not